 What Is My Passion?
 10 Reasons You Need To Ask Yourself This Question

-Too many people live lives of quiet desperation not understanding what their passion is.
+Too many of us live lives of quiet desperation not understanding how to find your passion in life.

 They wake up with a low-level sense of dread, anxiety, or sadness.